MichalMartinek/Sokoban/SKBCore.package/SKBTile.class/README.md

 This class represents simple tile in game

-Variable tileType contains #SKBWall or #SKBAir and determines if is tile passable
+Variable tileType contains #SKBWall, #SKBAir or #SKBLocation and determines if is tile passable

 Variable entity contains information on current entity located on specific tile.
-Returns nil if empty or instance of SKBEntity
+(Returns nil if empty or instance of SKBEntity)
+Variable position contains information about tile position within a level.